nimroddanielmaayan/the-wild-oasis/notes.md

   the actual value of the ref.
 NOTE 1: Why `useRef` and not `let`?
 Because `let` in a functional component gets reset on every render.
 NOTE 2: `useRef` is updated synchronously, so it's never "stale"
-- `useReducer` - similar to state, but for more complex state management libraries like Redux which uses reducers
+- `useReducer` - similar to state, but it's a more "advanced" version of the `useState` hook.
+It takes 2 arguments: a reducer function and an inital state.
+  The reducer function then also takes 2 arguments: the state and an action, and it can be defined to do anything we want, Like add or subtract from the state, do things based on conditions, etc. It's common to dispatch (as an action) an object with a `type` and a `payload` property.
+It's useful for complex state management.
+It's used a lot in Redux and other state management libraries, but can also be used on it's own.
+Theoretically, other hooks can do what `useReducer` does, but `useReducer` is a much more efficient way of doing it
 - `useMemo` - for memoization of values, which is a way of caching values so that we don't need to recompute them every time.
 It's recommended to use it only when optimizing performance (made obsolete by the `React compiler`)